 The rules shall be written in terms that are easily understood and they shall be enforceable.
 Each employee shall receive a written copy of or be provided electronic access to both sets of safety rules for the facility, and such action documented.
-Documentation shall include employees' signatures acknowledging receipt of either the rules and/or how to electronically access the rules.
+Documentation shall include either employees' signatures (for written copy) or read receipt (for electronic copy) acknowledging receipt of either the rules and/or how to electronically access the rules.
 All employees at all levels shall be required to follow the rules.
 It is required that safety rules shall be reviewed annually at a safety meeting.
 It is further required that these rules be posted in the facility for review by all employees.